Twice we launched helium balloons and recovered the payloads

 It was time to head East from Roma to recover our payload.

 It took us about an hour or so travelling and then after opening and closing a few gates on dirt roads and getting permission from a land owner, we reached a spot close to where we thought the payload had landed.

-We were able to key up the X-Band radio with our hand-held radios (so we knew we were getting close and it was time to trek through the bushl.
+Once we could key up the X-Band radio with our hand-held radios we were getting close and it was time to trek through the bushl.

-Of course finding the payload made the whole mission a huge success! (allowing us to recover all the hardware and the SD card with video footage of the entire flight.
+Finding the payload made the mission a total success in allowing us to recover the hardware and the SD card with video footage of the entire flight.

 Amazing images from the edge of space

 Captured just before balloon-burst and immediately after, as the burst remnants hurtle back to earth.

 What an amazing feeling to see this project come to life!
 Bundaberg Amateur Radio Club is a small group of Amateurs and to achieve this was a once in a lifetime experience. (well we might attempt another one)

 Thanks to Peter VK4FPDG for running flight predictions and the research.